-This is what I have observed to be a slowly unfolding trend over the last one year.
+This is what I have observed to be a slowly unfolding trend over the past years.
 I know this is not a making of a year.
 The shift has been taking place under the surface for a long time.
-But it has become materially visible in the last one year with a growing number of companies from across verticals coming to launch some form of ecommerce efforts in the last one year.
-Ecommerce is basically selling things online taking advantage of the direct to consumer opportunity that online provides to any company that wants to build a direct relationship with customers.
+But it has become materially visible in the last one year with a growing number of companies from across verticals coming to launch some form of ecommerce efforts.
+Ecommerce is basically selling things online taking advantage of the direct-to-consumer opportunity that online provides to any company that wants to build a direct relationship with customers.

 The Internet enables aggregation.
 That is why we have companies like Google and Facebook and Amazon.

 At the same time, the internet empowers the niche.
 That is why we have Joe Rogan running one of the biggest video shows on the internet.
 Maria Popova runs a blog with millions of followers.
 And there are thousands of powerful companies operating various verticals that serve a small niche.

 Apart from aggregation and the empowerment of niches, the internet allows convergence.
 Integration on the internet is simpler than the physical world.
 No-code solutions and third-party solutions for logistics and warehousing have made launching a new service ever easier.

 The fragmentation of ecommerce that we are seeing today is driven by these forces at large.
 A growing number of companies come to see that there is an opportunity where they could sell directly to their customers and are doing it.

 The latest example of this trend is Youtube.
 A recent report by Bloomberg suggests that the largest video streaming platform on the internet is considering integrating ecommerce into its platform, which means when you are watching an ad while watching a youtube video you can click and buy the product without leaving the platform or/and people who make product videos can sell the products directly from the youtube.